DemonKingSwarn/blog/_posts/posts/2023-10-22-i-hate-java.md

 Java does not execute it well.

-If you already know how types work, you should have skipped to here as directed above.
+<font color="orange">If you already know how types work, you should have skipped to here as directed above.</font>

 I have three main gripes with generics so far, and it seems that every time I try to do anything interesting in Java I discover a brand new gripe and eventually just give up because I cannot do the thing that I want to do.